 Diversity in AI is non-negotiable.
 Not only from the perspective of providing equal opportunities to the workforce, but to help prevent skewed and biased machine learning algorithms from being rolled out to the general public.
-In the UK, the government has made AI and data science one of the four pillars of its Industrial Strategy, demonstrating the impact it’s going to have on building a Britain fit for the future. ’The office, working with the AI Council, will lead work to increase awareness of the advantages of advanced data analytic technologies and promote greater diversity in the AI workforce.‘ As a female led company, RE•WORK has been supporting women working in AI for several years through Dinners, networking events, the Women in AI Podcast and more.
-In advance of the Deep Learning Summit in London this September 19 - 20, we’re taking a look at some of the leading ladies transforming their industries with AI in the UK.
+In the UK, the government has made AI and data science one of the four pillars of its Industrial Strategy, demonstrating the impact it’s going to have on building a Britain fit for the future. ’The office, working with the AI Council, will lead work to increase awareness of the advantages of advanced data analytic technologies and promote greater diversity in the AI workforce.‘ As a female led company, RE•WORK has been supporting women working in AI for several years through Dinners, networking events, the Women in AI Podcast, blogs and more.

 We also reached out to some of our network of AI experts who recommended some of their top picks for this list.